 Tony Smith, since 2001.

 Eastern fringe of Melbourne.
-Casey the entire Yarra Ranges Shire.
+Casey covers the entire Yarra Ranges Shire along with a very small part of the Cardinia council area.
 Major centres include Lilydale, Montrose, Mooroolbark, Seville, Yarra Junction, Healesville and large areas in the Yarra Ranges with small populations.

 Casey was created for the 1969 election and has almost always been considered to be a marginal seat.
 Despite the slim margins, the Liberal Party has managed to hold onto the seat consistently since 1984, after an early period where the ALP managed to hold it during the Whitlam government and the Hawke government’s first term.